AmeriCorps VISTA: Oversight

 Created by the National and Community Service Trust Act of 1993, the Corporation for National and Community Service Office of Inspector General (OIG) conducts and supervises independent and objective audits and investigations of Corporation programs and operations.
 Based on the results of these audits, reviews, and investigations, the OIG recommends policies to promote economy and efficiency and prevent and detect fraud and abuse in the Corporation's programs and operations.

 Member pledge

-Most AmeriCorps VISTA members are required by federal law to take the same oath that federal employees take:
+AmeriCorps VISTA members are required by federal law to take the same oath that federal employees take: